Ethan Loughrey Mountain Bike Officer

-After almost two months of voting, we’re delighted to now be able to announce the winners of the MountainBikeNI Awards 2016!
+After almost two months of voting, we’re delighted to now be able to announce the winners of the MountainBikeNI Awards 2016, sponsored by Chain Reaction Cycles.
 Find out how your favourite trail centre did in one of the closest years yet!

 Favourite Trail Centre: Rostrevor Mountain Bike Trails

 Our reigning champion, Rostrevor Mountain Bike Trails have done it again!
 Gathering their fourth consecutive title, there can be no denying Rostrevor’s power house status in the world of mountain biking.
 It could be their two incredibly fun downhill courses; or possibly the challenge of a seriously steep climb followed by some incredible views.
 Whatever the reasons, Rostrevor continues to draw mountain bikers from every part of the UK and Ireland.

 Favourite Trail Section: Home Run, Rostrevor

 This proved to be our closest category with only a singular vote pipping it for Home Run at Rostrevor.
 Even our second and third places only had a handful of votes between them, which we take to be a pretty good sign that so many of the trail sections across Northern Ireland have their respective fan bases.
 As it is, Home Run proved victorious!
 It may be helped that many riders are glad for their legs’ sake to be almost at the end of the marathon trail.

 Taking 58% of the vote in this category, it’s no surprise that Kodak Corner reigns supreme again for mountain bikers favourite view in Northern Ireland.
 On a quiet day in the office, it’s one of our favourite past times to search #KodakCorner on Instagram, and bask in the stunning pictures you all send us from there.
 Be sure to keep them coming!

 Favourite Trailhead Provider: East Coast Adventure